 César Chávez was a grass-roots labor organizer who rose from the ranks of California migrant workers to form and lead the National Farm Workers Association (NFWA), it was the first effective agricultural union in the United States.
 Full Bio

-Julián Castro was elected mayor of San Antonio, Texas, in 2009 at the age of 35 being the youngest person ever elected mayor of a top 50 city.
+Julián Castro was elected mayor of San Antonio, Texas, in 2009 at age 35, the youngest person elected mayor of a top 50 city.
 In 2014, President Barack Obama appointed him as secretary of the Department of Housing and Urban Development (HUD).
 Full Bio

 Lin-Manuel Miranda is an American playwright, actor, composer, and performer.
-He became best known, as the creator of the critically acclaimed and popular musical Hamilton, for which he has received various awards, including two Tony Awards and a Pulitzer Prize for Drama.
+As the creator of the critically acclaimed and popular musical Hamilton, he received various awards, including two Tony Awards and a Pulitzer Prize for Drama.
 Full Bio

-Rodolfo “Corky” Gonzales was an activist and spokesperson for the Chicano movement in the United States.
-Because of its social impact, his only published work, the epic poem I Am Joaquín/Yo Soy Joaquín (1967), is often considered more of a social commentary than a literary work of art.
+Rodolfo “Corky” Gonzales was an activist and spokesperson for the Chicano movement in the US.
+His only published work, the epic poem I Am Joaquín/Yo Soy Joaquín (1967), is mostly considered a social commentary.
 Full Bio

 Writer Julia Alvarez has expressed her feelings about her immigration to the United States.
 She was born in New York City of Dominican parents, who returned to their native land with their newborn daughter.
 Alvarez has used her dual experience as a starting point for the exploration of culture through writing.Full Bio